“Yes, I can!” Seven-year-old Lisa shouted at them.

 3. When you think of seeing Him at the end of your life, which do you think you will wish you had pursued?

 Father, there is nothing that matters more than following You.
-I want to do that more than anything.
+I want that more than anything, but sometimes it’s hard.
 Please, help me to finish this race well, so that someday I, too, can say that I kept the faith.
 For Your honor and glory alone.
 I love You.